Avarice03/web-portfolio/personal-website.md

 ### 10 points for deploying

-- As a user, I can access your website from the public internet.
+-<DONE> As a user, I can access your website from the public internet.

 ## Submitting